 This is the southernmost Pallavan cave temple and it contains several valuable works of art.
 The whole planning of this temple, art (rather – what remains of it) and some inscriptions inside it emanate the unsurpassed synthesis of Indian medieval philosophy, architecture, poetry, and art.

 Temples in ancient rock

 Rocks shaping the Rockfort are extremely old – over 3 billion years.
 Mythologically this rock is considered to be a place where, according to Ramayana, Lord Ganesha ran away from king Vibishana.

 According to inscriptions in the cave temple, it has been created during the reign of Mahendravarman I – in 600 – 630 AD.
 This is not the first rock-cut temple here – some 500 years earlier here was created a cave – a resort for Jain ascetics with a number of inscriptions.
 And it is neither the last one – approximately a century later, during Pandya dynasty, there was created another cave temple below the Lalitankura Pallavesvara Griham.
-Several later temples were built around Rockfort and on top of it and around the cliff there has grown large city with more than a million inhabitants.
+Several later temples were built around Rockfort and on top of it and around the cliff there has grown a large city with more than a million inhabitants.
 But at the time when Pallavan artists climbed the Rockfort to start their hard work, this was a comparatively inaccessible and desolate place where the city only started to develop.

 Cave temple is dedicated to Shiva.
 Its name – Lalitankura-pallavesvara-griham – means approximately – “the Pallavan shrine of the charming offspring” – this name is inscribed over the inner entrance in the shrine.

 Temple is entered through an entrance formed by four pillars and two pilasters.
-Pillars are square in cross-section, middle part is eight-sided.
-The simple design of pillars testifies that this cave was made in early Pallava period.
+Pillars are square in cross-section, the middle part is eight-sided.
+The simple design of pillars testifies that this cave was made in the early Pallava period.
 Pillars are covered with beautiful geometrical ornaments and inscriptions.

 After passing the pillars one enters a hall with four more similar pillars at the rear side.
 These inner pillars are adorned with medallions.